Video Transcript:

 Conclusion

 Thank you for watching this CSS Video.
-I hope you learned something from it.
+I hope you learned something from it and are able to apply it on your own web page hosting sites.
 This is the last of the CSS Basic Videos.
 Next, we will be getting into the CSS Properties!

 See you soon,